 Any questions may be directed to Kelly Schneider, President/CEO, at 812-479-1411 or firstname.lastname@example.org.
 The organization will provide updates on this web page and on the Easterseals Rehabilitation Center Facebook page.

-The statement below is from Kelly Schneider, President/CEO of the Easterseals Rehabilitation Center, was Posted 03/20/2020:
+The statement below from Kelly Schneider, President/CEO of the Easterseals Rehabilitation Center, was Posted 03/20/2020:

 The Easterseals Rehabilitation Center is working to provide life-changing services for local individuals with disabilities during the COVID-19 outbreak.
 Of course we are following health and safety guidelines to protect clients, families, and staff.
 We are receiving many questions and I want to update you on a few ways Easterseals is affected by the crisis, and how we are striving to meet the needs of the people we serve.